danielvds01x/data-stream-gcp/README.md

-# Pub/Sub Emulator
+# Data-stream-gcp

-This project provides a Pub/Sub emulator that can be used to generate test messages for development purposes.
-The emulator is built using Golang and runs in a Docker container.
-It uses Terraform to deploy a Pub/Sub topic and subscription to Google Cloud Platform.
+This is a study project that I am working on to understand how data deduplication works in Dataflow [Apache Beam].
+I am currently working on this project.

 ## Requirements